jbandi/eeboo/README.md

  controllers/models/v1/myproject-firebase-token.json
 ```

 Both parameters, firebaseUrl and firebaseToken can also be configured as environment variables.
-This is especially useful for production deployments where you don't want to expose your connection secrets within a configuration file
+This is especially useful for production deployments where you don't want to expose your connection secrets within a configuration file.
 - FB_TOKEN
 - FB_URL

+**ATTENTION**: if you specify the firebase token as environment variable, it hast to be in a **baase64 encoded format**!

 ## Run
 Run the API service on localhost listening on port 3001